charliecpeterson/aiterminal/docs/USER_GUIDE.md

 - **Streaming Responses**: Text appears in real-time as the AI generates it
 - **Markdown Rendering**: Responses include formatted text, links, tables, code blocks, and emphasis
 - **Code Block Copy**: Each code block includes a copy button for easy use
-- **Automatic Tool Execution**: No approval needed - tools run automatically with full transparency
+- **Automatic Tool Execution**: Tools run automatically with full transparency
+- **Command Approval**: Dangerous commands pause for user approval (configurable)
+- **Cancel Requests**: Stop AI requests mid-stream with the Cancel button
+- **Export Chat**: Download conversation history as markdown file with native save dialog
 - **Terminal Context Aware**: AI knows your current terminal directory for accurate file operations
 - **Context Management**: Add commands, outputs, files, or selections to provide context for AI queries
+- **Tool Execution Status**: See pending approvals with command preview and working directory

 #### Adding Context
 - **Capture Last N**: Capture the last N completed commands/outputs from your terminal